Lejonklou Källa Streamer/DAC by David Abramson

 The finished product ended up being 16/44kHz only.
 Period.
 Full stop.
 There is no oversampling, no sampling, and no simple random sampling.
 Why?
 “This is a Lejonklou product, so it’s not about specifications,” Tom says.
 “Fredrik says if this is how it should sound and that’s what’s important, so that’s why it’s 16bit 44kHz.
 He shuns upsampling.
 In fact, it down samples 24/96kHz to 16/44kHz.“ Lejonklou WILL get hate mail—a lot of it.
 Yeah, the Källa is for the customer (and you know who you are) who listens to music, not specs, wants ease of use to boot without a finicky minimalist app, etc.

-Regarding the Källa’s internals, while it utilizes a standard Asus board, per Tom, a number of things in it were tweaked and tuned.
-There is also apparently another board above that board of Fredrik’s own design, and it uses a DAC chip that, like The Main Programmer, shall remain anonymous.
-In fact, rumor has it the circuit boards may be the same or very similar to the ones in the 42,000 dollar singularity phono stage and are apparently from the same German company.
+Regarding the Källa’s internals, while it utilizes a selected Asus board, per Tom, a number of things in it were tweaked and tuned.
+There is also apparently another board below that board of Fredrik’s own design, and it uses a customized DAC circuit and analog output stage.
+“95% of the DAC in Källa is regulators and control systems.
+They feed and control an AKM AK4358VQ DAC chip, which is an 8-channel DAC on which the two best sounding channels are used and the other six are inactive.”
+In fact, rumor has it the circuit boards may be the same or very similar to the ones in the 55,000 dollar SINGularity phono stage and are apparently from the same German company.
 Other companies like Meitner apparently think alike in terms of the effect of board quality and composition on their end product.
 Indeed, their highest-end DAC, the DV2, utilizes higher-quality boards of different compositions compared with the boards in the excellent but lower-priced MA3 DAC I used to own.

 Continuing with the Källa’s internals, Tom tells me there is a copper heat sink for a power supply regulator, and it is, in fact, a switch-mode power supply.
 Fredrik apparently tried dual switch-mode supplies, and they sounded (drum roll) worse.
 They had to drive the computer board and the other board from the same power supply to sound their best, so that’s what they went with.
 The irony is that besides wine dinners with friends (I don’t know if he drinks), Tom probably doesn’t stream much himself because he’s likely among the world’s foremost LP12 turntable setup men.
 To hear Tom tell it, though, the result of all this (textured) black box alchemy is that Källa is about the closest approach he’s heard digitally to a well-set-up, properly torqued, and tuned LP12.